RedisLabs/redislabs-docs/content/rc/databases/create-database.md

 - Advanced capabilities also consume memory.

-Memory limits in Redis Enterprise Cloud are subject to the same considerations as Redis Enterprise Software; to learn more, see [Database memory limits]({{< relref "/rs/databases/memory-performance/memory-limit.md" >}})
+Memory limits in Redis Cloud are subject to the same considerations as Redis Enterprise Software; to learn more, see [Database memory limits]({{< relref "/rs/databases/memory-performance/memory-limit.md" >}})

 ## Durability section